ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 ## quantileTiming {#agg_function-quantiletiming}

-Computes the quantile of the specified level with defined precision.
+Computes the quantile of the specified level with determined precision.
 The function is intended for calculating page loading time quantiles in milliseconds.

 ```
 quantileTiming(level)(expr)